Robert L. May: The beginning of Rudolph

 In writing the Christmas giveaway, May decided to make a reindeer the central character of the book because it was a Christmas animal.
 It had to be a sort of "ugly duckling" who had a lot of heart to make it with Santa.
 He "drew on memories of his own painfully shy childhood when creating his Rudolph story."
 He and his then four-year-old daughter Barbara, together with Montgomery Ward artist Denver Gillen, visited Chicago's Lincoln Park Zoo one Saturday to get a better idea of what Rudolph might look like.
 Working at home and in his spare time at the office, May wrote the book in about 50 hours.
 As he finished drafting each part, he would read it to Barbara.
-"She was my guinea pig" and "I ran the words on her for size."
-When Evelyn then died July 28, 1939, May's boss offered to relieve him of the project and have someone else finish it, but May declined and finished the poem in late August.
+When Evelyn died on July 28, 1939, May's boss offered to relieve him of the project and have someone else finish it but May declined and finished the poem in late August.
 On the day of its completion, "I called Barbara and her grandparents into the living room and read it to them.
-In their eyes I could see that the story accomplished what I had hoped."
+In their eyes, I could see that the story accomplished what I had hoped."

 This softcover Rudolph poem booklet was first distributed by Montgomery Ward during the 1939 holiday season.
 Shoppers loved it and 2.4 million copies were distributed.
 Wartime restrictions on paper use prevented a re-issue until 1946.
 In that year, Montgomery Ward gave away another 3.6 million softcover copies to its shoppers.